Virgin and Child with Four Angels: Overview

 Painted for private devotion, it shows a full-length Mary holding Jesus.
 Mother and son are surrounded by four angels; the two above Mary are adorned with large colourful wings and hold a golden crown, symbolising her role as Queen of Heaven while another two, each bearing large wings, sit on either side of her playing a harp and lute respectively.
-The scene takes place below a Gothic arch in a walled garden—intended to represent Mary's pureness and virginity— and before a view of contemporary Bruges.
+The scene takes place below a Gothic arch in a walled garden—intended to represent Mary's pureness and virginity—and before a view of contemporary Bruges.

 Painted on wood with a narrow, fine brush, the work is unusually vivacious and detailed.
-Mary has long curled blonde hair, the strands of which are finely detailed with extremely thin brush strokes.
-She wears a heavily folded red gown lined with minutely described gold stitches which are so delicately woven into the trims of dress they are not usually visible in reproduction.
+Mary has long, curled blonde hair, the strands of which are finely detailed with extremely thin brush strokes.
+She wears a heavily folded red gown lined with minutely described gold stitches, which are so delicately woven into the trims of the dress that they are not usually visible in reproduction.
 Jesus is wrapped in a white swaddling blanket, some of which hangs below him in vertical folds, the lines of which are continued in the folds of Mary's dress.
 The angels to their right and left wear dark green and light blue robes respectively.

 All the figures are highly idealised, typical of the art of the period; naturalism is abandoned in favour of elongated figures, who in this work are out of proportion to each other.
 Mary is far larger than the angels, which adds to her unnatural, ethereal, heavenly presence.
 The eyes of all the figures are averted from the viewer; only the child Jesus looks directly out of the canvas.
 The work is highly symmetrical; the two central figures are balanced by two pairs of angels arranged on either side; Jesus occupies the dead centre of the canvas; and the garden is balanced by the lines of the pathway seen on either side of Mary.
 The church in the distance to the right is balanced by the hill in the far left.

 Madonna at the Fountain.
 Jan van Eyck, c.
 1439.
 Royal Museum of Fine Arts, Antwerp.
 The cloth of honour held by the angels in the van Eyck is replaced by David with a golden crown.